Make Anything a Label or Sticker!

 Organization makes me happy and I adore me some labels and stickers.
 But typical label makers are as boring as you can get.
 What about a Cricut, you say?
 Yesssssss - I could watch that little box of amazingness work its magic all day long.
 But did I mention I'm also frugal?
-So when you need a cute label or sticker (out of any picture!) and have only a printer and some shipping tape to work with, you're in luck!
+So when you need a cute label or sticker (out of any picture!) and have only a printer and some shipping tape to work with, you're

 First, create (or find) your label or sticker design and print it out.
 Black and white or color - it works either way.
 I found these GORGEOUS free printable labels at andersonandgrant.com via Pinterest.